 It’s Still Going On

 One thing to consider when discussing Indigenous history in Australia is that the process of colonisation and subjugation is still ongoing.
-While policy names and practices may have shifted over the years, Indigenous people believe that the larger overall project of white supremacist dominance – where white settlers are held as the right and proper authorities of the land – continues to this day.
+While policy names and practices may have shifted over the years, Indigenous people believe that the larger overall project of white supremacist dominance — where white settlers are held as the right and proper authorities of the land to do as they wish with it — continues to this day.

-In addition, the disregard for Indigenous sovereignty and rights are still very much a part of every day life.
-We saw last year the destruction of the Juukan Gorge, one of the oldest sites of continuous inland inhabitancy on the planet, with evidence that it has been lived in through the last Ice Age.
-Mining giant Rio Tinto destroyed the 46,000-year-old site with ministerial consent despite protests from Traditional Owners, the Puutu Kunti Kurrama and Pinikura people, and information that this was one of the most significant archaeological sites in the country.
-Rio Tinto currently holds 1,780 approvals to destroy significant Indigenous sites.
+In addition, the disregard for Indigenous sovereignty and rights are still very much a part of everyday life.
+In 2021, the Juukan Gorge, one of the oldest sites of continuous inland inhabitancy on the planet, with evidence that it has been lived in through the last Ice Age, was destroyed.
+Mining giant Rio Tinto blew up the 46,000-year-old site with ministerial consent, despite protests from Traditional Owners, the Puutu Kunti Kurrama and Pinikura people, and information that this was one of the most significant archaeological sites in the country.
+Rio Tinto currently holds 1,780 approvals to destroy further significant Indigenous sites.

 Since 1991, when a Royal Commission into Indigenous deaths in custody found that Indigenous people were 16.5 times more likely to die in police custody than other ethnicities, more than 434 Indigenous people have died in police custody.
 Not a single person has ever been convicted for any of these deaths.
 It’s a shocking record that The Guardian has reported on extensively and calls “shameful“.

 While people will be out there celebrating with a BBQ and a VB on January 26th, remember that this is a day of mourning for so many people across the country and using the information here should give you some ideas of how to engage meaningfully in conversations with those people.